Takato0884/Takato0884/README.md

 Takato Hayashi is a master's student at major in Information Science, Japan Advanced Institute of Science and Technology.

 [Interest]
-Social Signal Processing, Natural Language Processing
+Social Signal Processing, Natural Language Processing, Data Mining

 [Education]
 2021, BSc in Agriculture, Tottori University